valwade275/weather-api-demo/README.md

 # Documentation for Val's Weather API Demo 🌦️
-This is a simple weather dashboard built using the [OpenWeatherMap Current Weather API](https://openweathermap.org/current) and [Leaflet.js](https://leafletjs.com) for the precipitation map.
+This is a simple real-time weather dashboard built using the [OpenWeatherMap Current Weather API](https://openweathermap.org/current) and [Leaflet.js](https://leafletjs.com) for the precipitation map.

 ## 🔗 Live Demo

 👉 [View my weather application here.](https://valwade275.github.io/weather-api-demo)
+📝 Want to make your own version?
+[Click here for my tutorial.](vals-weather-tutorial.md)

 ## 📌 Purpose